-The average distance $\avg{d}$ and the diameter $d_{\rm max}$ of a balanced tree are in $\cmp{\log n}$ for any practical definition of balance~\citep{Knu11}.
-However, in the case of a random tree, both values are almost certainly in $\cmp{\sqrt{n}}$~\citep{RS67,MM70}.
-Since these results only talk about the scaling, they can not be directly employed to measure whether a particular spanning tree is balanced or not, and to what extent.
-To the best of our knowledge, no such approach exists.
-One can, however, study the scaling of the average distance $\avg{d}$ and the diameter $d_{\rm max}$ of spanning trees of graphs with an increasing number of nodes $n$ and try to empirically estimate whether the values scale as $\cmp{\log n}$ or worse.
-Note that only in the case of the former the spanning trees can possibly retain short distances between the nodes in random graphs and also real small-world networks~\citep{WS98}.
+The average distance $\avg{d}$ and the diameter $d_{\rm max}$ of a balanced tree are in $\cmp{\log n}$ for any practical definition of balance~\cite{Knu11}.
+However, in the case of a random tree, both values are almost certainly in $\cmp{\sqrt{n}}$~\cite{RS67,MM70}.
+Since these results only talk about the scaling, they can not be directly employed to measure whether a particular spanning tree is balanced or not.
+Nevertheless, one can study the scaling of the average distance $\avg{d}$ and the diameter $d_{\rm max}$ of spanning trees of graphs with an increasing number of nodes $n$ and empirically estimate whether the values scale as $\cmp{\log n}$ or worse.
+Note that only in the case of the former the spanning trees can possibly retain short distances between the nodes in random graphs and real small-world networks~\cite{WS98}.

-Besides Erd\H{o}s-R\'{e}nyi random graphs~\citep{ER59}, we also analyse triangular lattices and Barab\'{a}si-Albert scale-free graphs~\citep{BA99}.
-We vary the number of nodes $n$, while we keep the average node degree fixed to $\avg{k}=10$. \figref{graphs:distance} shows the scaling of the average distance $\avg{d}$ and the diameter $d_{\rm max}$ for selected synthetic graphs and their spanning trees computed with different algorithms.
+Besides Erd\H{o}s-R\'{e}nyi random graphs~\cite{ER59}, we also analyse triangular lattices and Barab\'{a}si-Albert scale-free graphs~\cite{BA99}.
+We vary the number of nodes $n$, while we keep the average node degree fixed to $\avg{k}=10$.\footnote{Realizations of synthetic graphs analyzed in the paper are available as Pajek files at \url{https://doi.org/10.5281/zenodo.15034997}.} \figref{graphs:distance} shows the scaling of the average distance $\avg{d}$ and the diameter $d_{\rm max}$ for synthetic graphs and their spanning trees computed with different algorithms.

-We first consider triangular lattices, as these results serve as a baseline for further analyses.
-The average distance $\avg{d}$ and the diameter $d_{\rm max}$ of any two-dimensional lattice scale as $\cmp{\sqrt{n}}$~\citep{New18c}.
-This can be observed as a straight line with slope $0.5$ on double-logarithmic plots in the left column of~\figref{graphs:distance}.
-Notice also that all the spanning trees computed with different algorithms show similar scaling $\cmp{\sqrt{n}}$.
+We first consider triangular lattices, as these results serve as a baseline for further analysis.
+The average distance $\avg{d}$ and the diameter $d_{\rm max}$ of any two-dimensional lattice scale as $\cmp{\sqrt{n}}$~\cite{New18c}.
+This can be observed as a straight line with slope $0.5$ on double logarithmic plots in the left column of~\figref{graphs:distance}.
+Notice that all spanning trees computed with different algorithms show similar scaling $\cmp{\sqrt{n}}$.